-We offer a symbolic prize of $1,000 to the first-place winner (excluding any baseline bots from the rankings).
+We offer a symbolic prize of 1,000 USD to the first-place winner and 500 USD to the second-place winner (excluding from the rankings any baseline bots).

 We try to make the rules flexible, but ask that participants are honest with any information they share after the tournament.

 Participants must design their bot to make their best effort to win the tournament.
 (Participants may not intentionally weaken their submitted bot at any point in any game.)

 Participants are allowed to use any available libraries or software (including chess libraries like Stockfish, for example) as part of their bot.

 Participants may use as much of the provided code as they like but are not required to use any of it.

 There are no restrictions on the computational resources employed by participants' bots.